About ECDA Fellows

 I feel strongly about equity and quality interactions in ECCE.
 I believe in advocating for equity which focuses on providing relevant opportunities for all based on their needs.
 So, I invite colleagues to rethink the way we interact with our children.
 My aspiration is to influence educators to look beyond operational demands and truly connect with children to effect significant and lasting outcomes."

-Assistant Director, Development and Care & Special Needs Mentor, Presbyterian Community Services
+Assistant Director, Development and Care & Special Needs Mentor, Presbyterian Preschool Services

 Believes that all children can learn not in the same way and not on the same day.